-To implement such model the NC imposes a set of rules which require adoption of the current processes and obligations and in addition to that creation and development of new ones.
-However, it is deemed necessary to allow current practises in a form a TSO-BSP model in cases where the Connecting TSO has not implemented a certain product process, for instance the Reserve Replacement Process, to allow cross-border exchange of this product.
+To implement the TSO-BSP model the NC EB imposes a requirement that the Contracting TSO and the Connecting TSO to perform a joint Cost-Benefit Analysis.
+If the use of the TSO-BSP Model is approved by relevant NRAs, the TSOs shall define a set of rules which require adoption of the current processes and obligations and in addition to that creation and development of new ones.
+However, it is deemed necessary to allow current practises in the form of a TSO-BSP Model in cases where the Connecting TSO has not implemented a certain product process, for instance the Reserve Replacement Process, to allow cross-border exchange of this product.

-TSOs and BSPs are in these cases, and upon exemption from national regulators, allowed to use a TSO-BSP model for a limited time period if the preconditions defined in the NC are respected.
+In these cases and upon approval by the NRAs, TSOs and BSPs are, allowed to use a TSO-BSP Model provided that the preconditions defined in the NC EB are respected.